Without a doubt . . .

 6. A bayonet.

-8. In those days drums, and sometimes fifes, were used to broadcast signals of various kinds, especially on the battlefield.
-Bugles were introduced during the Civil War.
+8. In those days drums alone were used to broadcast signals of various kinds, especially on the battlefield.
+Bugles were not used for signaling until the Civil War.

 9. Eternally, extremely.